quocnguyenx43/ViReCAX/system/README.md

 Moreover, if you delete data from the "train" collection, and the online learning process does not occur even with sufficient batch data, you need to delete the data in the two collections: "offset" and "offset_2" to reset the reading position of the online learning process.

 The results of each online learning batch will be stored in the acsa_evaluation and model_evaluation collections for the ACSA and CLS tasks, respectively.

+*Attention*: If you need to do the experiment again, you need to delete and re-initialize the models files in \models and results in MongoDB collection corresponding to the task you are doing.
+Also, delete the offset in offset and offset_2 collection to restart the pointer.